-Nothing to report yet, other than the department's Undergraduate Curriculum Committee and Graduate Activities Committee have begun looking at ways to develop a diverse and impactful experiential learning program for both undergraduate and graduate students.
+Nothing to report yet, other than the department's Undergraduate Curriculum Committee and Graduate Activities Committee continue looking at ways to develop a diverse and impactful experiential learning program for both undergraduate and graduate students.
+However, the need to transition many of the department's courses to hybrid or fully online as a result of COVID has reduced the amount of time that could be spent on this recommendation.

 As fewer students come from farming and animal production backgrounds, the need for providing hands-on, experiential learning opportunities as a part of the educational process has grown dramatically.
 Additionally, the college has added the requirement for all students having an "academic enrichment experience" to help fill this need.
-There is a great need to hire a staff position (with appropriate academic qualifications) to provide oversight and leadership for undergraduate academic enrichment experiences.
+There is a great need to hire a staff position (with appropriate academic qualifications) to provide oversight and leadership for undergraduate academic enrichment experiences, but current budget issues make this type of hire impossible.